mobiosustentavel/MoBio-2/Files/Updates/README.md

 You are free to download the project files for personal use, such as for educational purposes or to build your own unit. **However, commercial use is not permitted.**

 ## How to use
-The CNC cutting files are located in the folders dwg,pdf,dxf.
+The CNC cutting files are located in the folders [`dwg`](https://github.com/mobiosustentavel/MoBio-2/tree/main/Files/Updates/MoBio_2_ns/dwg), [`dxf`](https://github.com/mobiosustentavel/MoBio-2/tree/main/Files/Updates/MoBio_2_ns/dxf).
 Please check the instructions in the file before starting the cutting process.
 For assembly and usage instructions, please visit: Manuais

 ##